jerryhgladinet/docs/admin/source/chapter04.rst

 **Don't show folder users doesn't have permissions to access**

-    Hide folder instead of showing users folders that they will receive "Access Denied".
+    Hide the folder instead of showing users folders that they will receive "Access Denied".

 **Secure Data Room**